D10f/fastify-reproduce-test/README.md

 1. Clone repo
 2. Run `npm install`.
 3. Run `npm test`.
-It should fail initially.
+Tests should succeed initially.
-4. In `route.ts`, uncomment line 8 to see the test succeed.
+4. In `app.ts`, comment out line 10 to see tests fail.
+5. Optional: delete `index.ts` to see tests fail.
+Related to "fastify" or "vitest"?